 with Endpoint Encryption for Linux

-- Understand layered defensive strategy
+- Understand what layered defensive strategy is about

 - Realize the benefits of Encrypting Linux Endpoints